futuredapp/donut/README.md

 ```

 ### Customization
 You can use various view properties to define it's appearance and behavior.
+TBD

 ## Download
 `build.gradle`: